Nuada's carcass processing facilities were revamped in the mid-19th Century. Thu 07 December 2023

 Grooms of the bedchamber?

-Unless you were bred to please guests in a hunting park, you probably need reminding of the business case that links 'Devil', 'Grim' and 'Groom' with 'hunting parks' and bed-chambers.
+Unless you were bred to please guests in a hunting park, you may need reminding of the business case that links hunting parks and bed-chambers with 'Devil', 'Grim' and 'Groom'.

 The royal bedchamber featured in another significant Beaufort home: Pembroke Castle in south Wales.
 There, in 1457 - a year into the first of a series of apparently profitable marriages - we're told a 13-year-old Lady Margaret squeezed out an enormous neonate: